isomorphic-software/smartclient-docs/classes/DatabaseBrowser.md

 ## Attr: DatabaseBrowser.tableCriteria

 ### Description
 Optional criteria to pass to the [DatabaseBrowser.tableDataSource](#attr-databasebrowsertabledatasource) when retrieving the set of tables and views for a selected database.
+Note, this criteria is in addition to the criteria implied by the current [dbName](#attr-databasebrowserdbname) and [schema](#attr-databasebrowserschema) (if any), and any criteria the user has entered into the table list widget's filterEditor

 **Flags**: IR